Stratified Permutational Berry--Esseen Bounds and Their Applications to Statistics: Sketch of the Proof and Additional Results

 \subsection{Comments on Proof Techniques and Byproducts}

 We compare our proof techniques with the existing ones.

-First, the proofs of \citet{bolthausen1984estimate}, \citet{chen2011normal}, \citet{chen2015error} and ours all relate to $S$.
+First, the proofs of \citet{bolthausen1984estimate}, \citet{chen2011normal}, \citet{chen2015error} and ours all relate to $S$ defined in \eqref{eq:define R S T}.
 Given $\bold I$, we can view $S$ as a permutation statistic created by deleting the rows $\{I^\dagger,J^\dagger,\pi^{-1}(P^\dagger),\pi^{-1}(Q^\dagger)\}$ and the columns $\{\pi(I^\dagger),\pi(J^\dagger),P^\dagger,Q^\dagger\}$ from the original matrix $A$.
 In non-stratified settings, \cite{bolthausen1984estimate} and \cite{chen2011normal} bounded the right-hand side of \eqref{eq:A3 keyquan} by an inductive approach.
-However, that approach is challenging to apply when we have a multidimensional $(n_{[1]},\ldots,n_{[K]})$ as in the stratified settings.
+However, it is challenging to apply that approach when we have a multidimensional $(n_{[1]},\ldots,n_{[K]})$ as in the stratified settings.
 In contrast, \cite{chen2015error} used the concentration inequality approach in Stein's method to bound $\pr(S\in [a,b]\mid \textbf{I})$ in the non-stratified settings.
-We adopt a similar strategy in the second bound of Theorem \ref{theorem:beb} and provide a parallel concentration lemma to their core result for the stratified settings in Section \ref{sec:second bound proof of thm1} of the supplementary material.
-Similar to \cite{chen2015error}, this concentration lemma relies on the condition $\theta>0$.
+We adopt a similar strategy for proving Theorem \ref{theorem:beb} and provide a parallel concentration lemma to their core result for the stratified settings in Section \ref{subsubsec:concentration lemma} of the Supplementary Material.

+However, the bound obtained by directly applying the techniques of \citet{chen2015error}, which address only non-stratified settings, is informative only when both $R_{A[k]}^2/\nk$ is small and $\nk\ge6$ for all $k$.
+These conditions are generally violated when one or several small strata contribute non-negligibly to the overall variance, under which the argument of \citet{chen2015error} no longer applies.
+Therefore, obtaining a tighter bound requires a more refined use of information across all strata rather than relying solely on per-stratum conditions.

+Based on the simplification in Section~\ref{subsec:simplication}, since Theorem \ref{theorem:beb} holds trivially when $\sumk \beta_{A[k]}/\nk\ge \varepsilon,$ we only need to consider the case $\sumk \beta_{A[k]}/\nk\le \varepsilon$, which, by H\"older’s inequality, implies $R_{A[k]}^2/\nk = O(\varepsilon^{2/3})$.
+This ensures that no single small stratum dominates the total variance, thereby avoiding the limitation inherent in the per-stratum bound.
+When $\nk$ is small, however, the difficulty in directly applying the result of \citet{chen2015error} becomes more fundamental.
+Removing $|\mathcal R|$ rows and columns from stratum $B^\dagger$ can effectively eliminate an entire stratum, so the number of strata contributing to the randomness of $S$ differs from that of $W_{A,\pi}$.
+To handle this case, we establish a separate concentration inequality tailored to such small-stratum configurations.
+In this setting, since the $W_{A[k]}$’s are independent, the resulting concentration behavior is analogous to the Berry–Esseen bound for sums of independent random variables \citep[Lemma~3.1]{chen2011normal}.